 Amendment application forms were accepted by the City Planning Division from February 24, 2023 to April 2023, the last business day of April, at 5:00 p.m.
 One application was received.
 Amendments to the Comprehensive Plan’s Future Land Use Map require a $3,278.00 nonrefundable application fee (fees for an accompanying Rezone, Environmental Review, or project specific land use application will be required as applicable).

 For more information pertaining to the Comprehensive Plan and land use regulatory amendment process please contact Joseph Calhoun, Planning Manager, at (509) 575-6042.

-Listed below are the applications docketed for the 2022 Comprehensive Plan Amendment process.
+***Stay tuned for more information on the applications docketed for the 2023 Comprehensive Plan Amendment process.***

 Comprehensive Plan Background

 The information below is intended to provide a brief background on the purpose of the Comprehensive Plan, the periodic update cycle, and the yearly amendment cycle.

 Under the Washington State Growth Management Act (GMA), local governments in the state have to adopt, regularly amend, and periodically update an Urban Area Comprehensive Plan.
 The plan helps guide long-range land use policy in urban areas by establishing a community vision for effectively managing growth over a twenty-year period.

 The City of Yakima Comprehensive Plan 2040, adopted in June 2017, includes Goals and Policies related to Land Use, Historic Preservation, Economic Development, Housing, Transportation, Capital Facilities, Utilities, Parks and Recreation, Shorelines, and the Natural Environment.
 Those Goals and Objectives are accomplished through zoning, subdivision, permitting, and the implementation of other regulatory controls.